The Path to Prosperity:

 A Responsible, Balanced Budget

 Washington owes the American people a responsible, balanced budget.
-This is a plan to balance the budget in ten years and create jobs.
+This is a plan to balance the budget in ten years.
+It invites President Obama and Senate Democrats to commit to the same common-sense goal.
 This budget will achieve the following:

 Balance the Budget.
 Grow the Economy.

-The House Republican budget cuts spending by $5.1 trillion over the next ten years.
+The House Republican budget reduces deficits by $4.6 trillion over the next ten years.
 It targets wasteful Washington spending and reforms the drivers of the debt.

 Key Components of the House Republican Budget:

-Though not sufficient by themselves, federal policies can help foster a stronger economy.
-This budget seeks to equip Americans with the skills they need in a 21st-century economy and to create jobs through long-overdue tax reform.
+This budget offers a plan to expand opportunity.
+While not sufficient by themselves, policy reforms at the federal level can help foster an environment that promotes economic growth.
+This budget seeks to equip Americans with the skills to succeed in a 21st-century economy and to grow that economy through long-overdue tax reform.
 Both reforms work off the same principle: The American people know their needs better than bureaucrats thousands of miles away.
+And government has a responsibility to support their efforts.

-This budget applies the lessons of welfare reform to other federal-aid programs.
+This budget applies the lessons of welfare reform to all federal aid programs.
 It gives states more flexibility to tailor programs to their people’s needs.
 It gives those closest to the people better tools so they can root out waste, fraud, and abuse.
 Finally, it empowers recipients to get off the aid rolls and back on the payroll.
 By enlisting states in the fight against poverty, this budget builds a partnership between the federal government and our communities.
-Although this budget does not lay out a full welfare-reform plan, it takes steps toward reforming these programs to encourage work, to increase economic growth and jobs, and to preserve the safety net.

-The administration’s uncontrolled, wasteful spending in combination with an overzealous regulatory agenda has weakened an anemic economy and hurt job creation, especially for small businesses.
-To restore fairness and vitality to our economy, this budget ends cronyism; eliminates waste, fraud, and abuse; and returns the federal government to its proper sphere of activity.
+The administration’s uncontrolled, wasteful spending in combination with an overzealous regulatory agenda has weakened an anemic economy and created barriers to job creation, especially for small businesses.
+To restore fairness—and vitality—to our economy, this budget ends cronyism; eliminates waste, fraud, and abuse; and returns the federal government to its proper sphere of activity.